davewhiteland/compsci-superbasics/collections/_hardware/wifi-and-bluetooth.md

 ---
-title: Bluetooth & WiFi
+title: WiFi & Bluetooth
 layout: topic
 order: 111
 ---

-Bluetooth and WiFi are the two most common ways of connecting devices **wirelessly** — that is, without being connected by a physical cable.
+WiFi and Bluetooth are two of the most common ways of connecting devices **wirelessly** — that is, without being connected by a physical cable.
 Both enable you to send and receive data, but differ in their scope and how they work.